serverscom/best-practices/README.md

 * Avoid swallowing exceptions and failing silently.
 * Avoid having breaking changes in DB migrations, they should work with both versions of code.
 * Don't extract you code into a library if it used only in a single project and you are not going to publish it.
-* Use `perform` method in backgound job, use_case and command classes
+* Use `perform` method name in backgound job, use_case and command classes
+* Use `perform_async` method name in backgound job to schedule async run

 ### Ruby